cagov/cannabis.ca.gov/.github/ISSUE_TEMPLATE/03-IMPROVEMENT.md

 ---
 name: Improvement
-about: Share a suggestion for improving this plugin
+about: Share a suggestion for improving this code
 title: ''
 labels: Improvement
 assignees: ''
 ---

-# Improvement
+# Feature

-Have a suggestion for improving this plugin?
+Have a suggestion for an improvement?

+- [ ] Describe the improvement

+# Team
+- [ ] Scope out how much effort it will take to build
+- [ ] Categorize it with a label
+- [ ] Assign it to the project backlog